AnonymousStudy/c-SVD/README.md

 [Paints](https://www1.cs.columbia.edu/CAVE/databases/multispectral/images/paints.png) | 27.14 | 30.96 | 31.80 | 27.32 | 33.69  | **38.21**
 [Sushi](https://www1.cs.columbia.edu/CAVE/databases/multispectral/images/sushi.png)  | 29.54 | 32.92 | 31.80 | 30.25 | 33.45   | **37.56**

+### phase-transition-simulation
 2. run the simultation on phase transition in rank and sparsity using:
 ```
 matlab -nosplash -nodesktop < demo_simulation.m
 ```
 Below are some simulation results, relative recovery errors is reported:

-* under salt-and-pepper noise, where sparsity ratio p of randomly chosen pixels are replaced with either 1 or -1 (each with 50% probability).
+* under **salt-and-pepper noise**, where sparsity ratio p of randomly chosen pixels are replaced with either 1 or -1 (each with 50% probability).
 ![](figure/simulation_saltnoise.png)

-* under uniform distribution noise, where sparsity ratio p of randomly chosen pixels are drawn uniformly from the interval [-1, 1].
+* under **uniform distribution noise**, where sparsity ratio p of randomly chosen pixels are drawn uniformly from the interval [-1, 1].
 ![](figure/simulation_uniformnoise.png)

-* under guassian distribution noise, where sparsity ratio p of randomly chosen pixels are drawn from a zero-mean Gaussian distribution with standard deviation 10.
+* under **guassian distribution noise**, where sparsity ratio p of randomly chosen pixels are drawn from a zero-mean Gaussian distribution with standard deviation 10.
 ![](figure/simulation_gaussiannoise.png)

+### phase-transition-real-data
 3. run the phase transition of real hyperspectral image data using:
 ```
 matlab -nosplash -nodesktop < demo_HSI_phase_transition.m